miyako/4D-AIKit/README.md

 > [!WARNING]
 > These models are technically open weight but too large to run on any consumer equipment.
 You need a cloud provider.

-Function calls and structured outputs are features not just of the models (although the model plays a huge part) but also the platform on which the inference is performed.
-The *Kimi K2 Thinking* model performs best on its native platform.
-Azure OpenAI evidently does a lousy job at prompt injection and fails to deliver the full potential of models like *Kimi*, *Qwen 3* or *DeepSeek*.
-The test also shows suggests that *DeepSeek* is a model that can hallucinate badly without proper tuning.

 ## Thinking vs. Reasoning vs Instruct